-The Banking Protocol is a scheme which encourages bank staff to contact police if they suspect a customer is being scammed.
-This has proved its worth in North Yorkshire this May.
-In just 24 hours the scheme prevented four people in their 70s and 80s from being defrauded, when staff at Lloyds, Yorkshire Bank and Barclays used the Banking Protocol to prevent transactions that would have cost their elderly customers more than £48,000.
-North Yorkshire Police has worked hard to improve its customer service and make sure that people can contact them when they want, in the way they want, quickly and easily, as the below examples demonstrate.
+North Yorkshire Police are working hard to improve its customer service and make sure that people can contact them when they want, in the way they want, quickly and easily, as the below examples demonstrate.
 Wider work to integrate with digital communication platforms to increase the range of communication methods has started well.
 Excellent steps have been taken to improve diversity within the workforce.